renderedtext/render_async/README.md

 # RenderAsync

-Renders partials to your views asynchronously.
+Renders partials to your views **asynchronously**.
 This is done through adding Javascript code that does AJAX request to your controller which then renders your partial.

 Workflow:

 1. user visits a page =>
 2. AJAX request on the controller action =>
 3. controller renders a partial =>